-Now we’ve seen the main interface of Elementor.
-Let’s check out Beaver next.
+Now that we’ve seen the main interface of Elementor, let’s have a look at Beaver Builder next.

-Beaver Builder’s interface is more minimalistic than Elementor’s by default.
+Beaver Builder’s interface is more minimalistic than the Elementor builder.

-When you edit a page via Beaver Builder, this is what you’ll see:
+When you edit a WordPress page via Beaver Builder, this is what you’ll see:

-To add an element, or a “module” as per the plugin’s terminology, you can simply drag and drop it.
+To add an element, or a “module” to use Beaver Builder’s terminology, you can simply drag and drop it.

 You can also click on a text module to edit it, which, again, brings up the pop-up text editor.

-Note that pinning that text editor will also pin everything, making it look like Elementor in terms of layout.
+Note that pinning that text editor will also pin everything, making it look like the Elementor builder in terms of layout.

 Finally, we have additional settings by clicking on the down arrow button located around the upper left corner of the screen.